An excuse to start the first one:

 ― clemenza, Monday, 15 July 2013 01:34 (six years ago) link

 119th birthday (and so his longtime trailer in HR%, Ralph Kiner, passes).
 Ned to see the grave someday:

-― images of war violence and historical smoking (Dr Morbius), Thursday, 6 February 2014 22:20 (five years ago) Permalink
+― images of war violence and historical smoking (Dr Morbius), Thursday, 6 February 2014 22:20 (five years ago) link

 i mean need to, tho Ned could see it too I guess.

-― images of war violence and historical smoking (Dr Morbius), Thursday, 6 February 2014 22:22 (five years ago) Permalink
+― images of war violence and historical smoking (Dr Morbius), Thursday, 6 February 2014 22:22 (five years ago) link

 New research confirms earliest known moving images of Ruth in Yankee uniform